arun-qikfox/vibesdk/docs/gcp-support/rules.md

 3. **Extend, Don't Replace**: Add new methods, don't modify existing ones
 4. **Update Documentation**: Add changes to relevant docs in this folder
 5. **Test Both Paths**: Verify Cloudflare and GCP deployments work
+6. **Linting**: Ensure all TypeScript linting errors are resolved before committing
+   - Run `npx tsc --noEmit` or check build output
+   - Remove unused variables, imports, and parameters
+   - Fix all type errors and warnings

 ### Rule 8: Environment Variables
 - **GCP Variables**: All prefixed with `GOOGLE_` or `GCP_`